Charan-Karthik/PortfolioTrakr/README.md

 # PortfolioTrakr

 It can be a hassle to manage and keep track of all your investment accounts, especially if they're with different brokerages.
-PortfolioTrakr aims to provide a solution and allow you to keep track of your entire investment portfolio all in one place by offering a clean, modern UI as well as a quick and easy way all the investment accounts you may have.
+PortfolioTrakr aims to provide a solution and allow you to keep track of your entire investment portfolio all in one place by offering a clean, modern UI as well as a quick and easy way to monitor all the investment accounts you may have.

 #
 A project built using Python, Flask, HTML, Jinja2, Bootstrap, MySQL, RegEx, Bcrypt, OOP and Finnhub Stock API.